Harley-Davidson Milwaukee-Eight engine

-The Harley-Davidson Milwaukee-Eight engine is the ninth generation of "big twin" engines developed by the company, but only Harley's third all-new Big Twin in 80 years, first introduced in 2016.
+The Harley-Davidson Milwaukee-Eight engine is the ninth generation of "big twin" engines developed by the company.
+Introduced in 2016, it is Harley's fourth all-new Big Twin engine family.
 These engines differ from the traditional Harley Big Twin engines in that there are four valves per cylinder, totaling eight valves, hence the name.
 It also marked a return to the single-camshaft configuration as used on previous Harley Big Twin Engines from 1936 to 1999.
-In addition, the engines all have internal counterbalancers, whereas Twin Cams were counterbalanced only on Softail models, where the engine was rigidly mounted.
+In addition, the engines all have internal counterbalancers.

-107 and 114 and 117 engines
+107, 114, 117, and 121 engines

-All engines have eight valves in two cylinders in the traditional V-twin configuration at 45°, are combination of air-cooled and oil-cooled, and activate valves with push-rods.
+All engines have eight valves in two cylinders in the traditional Harley-Davidson Radial V-twin configuration at 45°, are combination of air-cooled and oil-cooled, and activate valves with push-rods.
 The 107 cuin model with a claimed 108-112 lbft is standard on all models, with the 114 cuin version making a claimed 119 lbft remaining as an option on some softails and all touring and trike models, and the 117 cuin is standard on CVO models with a claimed 124 lbft and rear wheel power of 93.75 hp @ 4,870 rpm and 112.51 lbft @ 3,400 rpm.
+For model year 2022, the 117 cu in version became standard on Breakout and Low Rider S/ST Softail models and on the "ST" variants of the Touring models.
+In 2023, the 121 cuin version equipped with variable-valve timing debuted on the CVO models.

 Differences from the predecessor (Twin Cam)

 In 2016, the Milwaukee-Eight engines became available on Touring and Trike models of the 2017 model year.
 The Softail models started using the Milwaukee-Eight the following year.
-The most significant change from the Twin Cam are the two extra valves per cylinder head which produce 10 percent more torque.
+The most significant change from the Twin Cam are the two extra valves per cylinder head which produce 10 percent more torque and a return to a single camshaft.
 The exhaust and intake flow capacity is increased by 50 percent over the Twin Cam models.
 Although weighing the same as its predecessor, both models of the Milwaukee-Eight increase in acceleration by 10% (0-60 for the 107 vs the 103) and 8% (0-60 for the 114 vs. the 110).
 Fuel economy is also increased, with percentages varying for engine and model.